OWASP Mobile Top 10 Vulnerabilities And How To Prevent Them

 According to OWASP Top 10 Mobile Risks 2024, without proper encryption, you leave your data, both the app’s own and the user-generated kind, exposed to outside threats.
 Code tampering and unwanted surveillance can not only ruin your app’s reputation but also put users in danger or bring financial damage.
 Therefore, encryption is one of the most vital security aspects for mobile apps.

 Firstly, you can consult the list in this OWASP Top 10 Mobile Risks 2024 guide and assess if your app violates any of the best practices we suggest.
 If it doesn’t, you’ve successfully avoided the most common issues.
-However, for an in-depth analysis of your security, it’s better to turn to an expert team, such as IteraSec.
+However, for an in-depth analysis of your security, it’s better to turn to an expert team, such as Iterasec.

 Following OWASP’s site and lists is a good option, as they are a respected organization with all the latest news.
 Their comprehensive rundowns of mobile application security vulnerabilities are really helpful.
 Other than that, you should expect your dev team to stay on top of such things, as it’s their job to address any potential risk for the app.